 The following sanctions may be imposed upon any member of the community found to have violated this Sexual Misconduct Policy.
-Factors considered in sanctioning are defined in New Mexico Tech's Academic Honesty Policy and Guide to Conduct and Citizenship for Student found in the Student Handbook and Employee Handbook.
+Factors considered in sanctioning are defined in New Mexico Tech's Guide to Conduct and Citizenship for Student (i.e. Student Code of Conduct) and Employee Handbook.
 The following are the typical sanctions that may be imposed upon campus community members, singly or in combination:

-A. Student Sanctions (listed below and defined in The Student Code)
+A. Student Sanctions (listed below and defined in the Student Code)